 The Brimstone Buddy project is about increasing the amount of available food and nectar plants for these beautiful butterflies.
 Macc Wild are planting Alder Buckthorn on sites across Macclesfield to help increase Brimstone numbers.

 We are incorporating Alder Buckthorn into all of our planting schemes and also delivering the Brimstone Buddy project in a number of primary schools in Macclesfield.
+We started with 4 schools in 2024 and will work with another 4 schools this year.
 The children learn about the Brimstone lifecycle during a special assembly and then plant Alder Buckthorn in the school grounds.
 On a return visit in early summer, we will help the children look for Brimstone caterpillars on their trees and discover the exciting world of moths through a moth trap brought in to school.

 This is a Citizen Science project too and we will be encouraging participants to record any eggs and caterpillars found and sightings of adult Brimstones on a project page on iNaturalist.